Samsung Galaxy A9 gets snap happy with four rear cameras

 The Galaxy A9 is the Korean giant's latest midrange phone, unveiled today in Malaysia's capital of Kuala Lumpur.
 It has four rear cameras, as well as one at the front, making a total of five.

 If this sounds crazy, well, maybe it's not.
-After all, it was Huawei that upped the imaging ante with its triple-camera P20 Pro ($730 at Amazon).
+After all, it was Huawei that upped the imaging ante with its triple-camera P20 Pro.
 So while Samsung's own Note 9 only came with two rear cameras, the new A9 could be a hint of what to expect for the upcoming Galaxy S10.

 Each of the four rear cameras performs a different function.
 The main 24-megapixel f1.7 camera is the primary shooter, assisted by an 8-megapixel ultra-wide 120-degree camera for group or landscape shots.
 If you need to zoom in, the 10-megapixel telephoto will offer 2x optical zoom, while the 5-megapixel camera serves as a depth sensor that will let you adjust the background blur in real time.
 For low-light shots, Samsung uses the 24-megapixel camera, and combines four pixels into one for clearer pictures.

-But it's not just the cameras that reminded me of Huawei's phones -- the colorful A9 features shimmery gradients like the ones we've seen on the Huawei P20 ($526 at Amazon) and P20 Pro.
+But it's not just the cameras that reminded me of Huawei's phones -- the colorful A9 features shimmery gradients like the ones we've seen on the Huawei P20 and P20 Pro.

 The A9 has a 6.38-inch Super AMOLED display powered by an octa-core processor.
 It will have a fingerprint sensor at the back.
 But there's no underscreen fingerprint sensor like the one you'd find in the new Oppo R17 ($0.23 at Amazon) and Vivo V11.